 But while it persistently grabs headlines, it also remains a fuzzy concept.

-Though a relatively new phenomenon in the West, self-care has a much older tradition in far Eastern cultures, reaching back to antiquity.
-Marked by a preventative rather than a reactive approach to health, many Asian cultures seek to manage our energy economies before they become depleted.
+Though a relatively new phenomenon in the West, self-care has a much older tradition in Eastern cultures, reaching back to antiquity.
+Marked by a preventive rather than reactive approach to health, many Asian cultures seek to manage our energy economies before they become depleted.

-The therapeutics of Traditional Chinese Medicine, for example, revolves around preventing the exhaustion or blockage of “qi,” our vital life energy.
-Qigong, meditation, and yoga are all techniques designed to restore our inner balance and to prevent us from burning out.
+The therapeutics of Traditional Chinese medicine, for example, revolve around preventing the exhaustion or blockage of “qi,” our vital life energy.
+Qigong, meditation, and yoga are all techniques designed to restore our inner balance and prevent us from burning out.

-Combining self-soothing and relaxation with resilience-enhancing strategies, Western-style self-care, too, promotes a proactive approach to our physical and mental wellbeing (see Lee, 2019).
+Combining self-soothing and relaxation with resilience-enhancing strategies, Western-style self-care, too, promotes a proactive approach to our physical and mental wellbeing (Lee, 2019).

-A sustainable and holistic investment in our minds and bodies, it includes taking good care of our physical health – most notably, by eating healthily, exercising, and sleeping well.
+Self-care is a sustainable and holistic investment in our minds and bodies.
+It includes taking good care of our physical health, most notably by eating healthily, exercising, and sleeping well.
 But it also entails looking after our minds and emotions, which can take the form of setting time aside for activities that nourish our spirits and learning to understand how we can best replenish our energies.

 You can download the free PDF here.